satyaij6/ShadowFox/README.md

 # Image Classification on CIFAR-10 (PyTorch)

 This project trains a simple CNN classifier on CIFAR-10 using PyTorch.
-It can automatically use your local `cifar-10-python.tar.gz` (placed in the project root) or download the dataset if it is not found.
+It can automatically use your local `cifar-10-python.tar.gz` (placed in the project root) or download the dataset from here "https://www.cs.toronto.edu/~kriz/cifar.html".

 ## Quick Start (Windows PowerShell)